A drink that stands tall and packs a wallop, the Walk Me Down might knock you down if you’re not careful.

 Nutrition

-A highball or Collins glass has just the perfect amount of space for your ice and your tipple.
-Garnish with a lemon wheel and twist.
-The yellow with the blue looks quite vibrant.
+A highball or collins glass has just the perfect amount of space for your ice and your tipple.
+Garnish with a lemon wheel or twist.

 Yes, it is!
 Why the different name for the same drink?
-Imagine going to a family-friendly establishment and asking your server for an Adios, Motherfucker.
+Imagine going to a family-friendly establishment and asking your server for an Adios, Motherf***er.
 The cocktail’s name lends itself to aliases.

 Walk Me Down Variations